ebi-gene-expression-group/scxa-control-workflow/README.md

 This is a Nextflow workflow which:

  * Derives configuration from an SDRF file
+ * Determines protocol and associated settings
- * Generates quantifications using Kallisto
+ * Runs quantifications appropriate to the protocol
+ * Aggregates resulting matrices
- * Runs downstream analysis using [Scanpy](https://scanpy.readthedocs.io/en/latest/), leveraging the [scanpy-scripts](https://github.com/ebi-gene-expression-group/scanpy-scripts) package to run individual steps of the Scanpy workflow.
+ * If specified, Runs downstream analysis using [Scanpy](https://scanpy.readthedocs.io/en/latest/), leveraging the [scanpy-scripts](https://github.com/ebi-gene-expression-group/scanpy-scripts) package to run individual steps of the Scanpy workflow.

 It's actually a workflow-of-workflows comprising: